-Mission Estate Vineyard Selection Sauvignon Blanc, 2017
+Mission Estate VS Sauvignon Blanc, 2019

 This single vineyard wine was grown on Mission's Cable Station vineyard in Marlborough's Awatere Valley.
 The wine shows concentrated passion fruit and grapefruit aromas.
 The palate is full with good intensity and a superb long finish.